pavaoana/GrabThatKittenGame/README.md

-# GrabThatKittenGame
+# Grab That Kitten!

-Grab That Kitten!
-Game was my first project at Ironhack's Web Development Bootcamp.
+This game was my first project at Ironhack's Web Development Bootcamp.

 You can play the MVP here: https://pavaoana.github.io/GrabThatKittenGame/